poissonconsulting/datacheckr/README.md

 In short, I need a function that is able to input a data frame and test whether or not it includes certain named columns of particular classes that may or may not contain particular values including missing values.
 If not it should return an informative error message.
 Otherwise it should return the original data frame so the function can be used in piping sequences.

-To the best of my knowledge an elegant solution to this problem does not currently exist. **If you think it does please let me know right away <joe@poissonconsulting.ca>**.
+To the best of my knowledge an elegant solution to this problem does not currently exist. **If you think it does please let me know right away by filing an issue feedback in the form of an [issue](https://github.com/poissonconsulting/deckr/issues)**.

 An Elegant Solution?
 --------------------